en

 People have different assumptions as to what is necessary or absolutely necessary.
 That is what we are fighting about.
 These assumptions prevent dialogue because they create a set of reflexes to defend with absolute force.

-The instinct of self-preservation is generally regarded as a very powerful set of reflexes built in by a set of genes, but the notion of absolute necessity will override that every time whether it is your country, your God or your ambition that you give absolute value to.
+The instinct of self-preservation is generally regarded as a very powerful set of reflexes built in by a set of genes, but the notion of absolute necessity will override that every time, whether it is your country, your God, or your ambition that you give absolute value to.

 Notions of necessity move you.
 You get a feeling of urge.
-You are impelled (impulse to act), sometimes compelled, propelled or even repelled.
+You are impelled (impulse to act), sometimes compelled, propelled, or even repelled.
 You feel there is a 'me' that has the impulse.
 You don't see that there is a system involving the thought behind the impulse.
 Our intentions come from the system.

 The question is: Is there something beyond the reflex, something unconditioned?
 If everything is conditioned, there is no way out.
 The fact that we are able to see new things suggests that there is the unconditioned.
-Whether we assume that there is the unconditioned or is not, we are stuck.
+Whether we assume that there is the unconditioned or not, we are stuck.
 We have to leave room in our thoughts for possibilities.
 If thought merely sticks to what it knows, it has no way of saying there is no unconditioned.

 Saturday afternoon

-To see our system of reflexes we must suspend our reactions.
+To see our system of reflexes, we must suspend our reactions.
 Then we must try to put them into words.
-Words represent thought, they are a way to bring thought into evidence.
+Words represent thought; they are a way to bring thought into evidence.
 Often thought works implicitly without our being aware of it.

 We must see that thought is always incomplete.
-The thought about the table does not cover all about the table.
+The thought about the table does not cover everything about the table.
 It picks a few points about it.
 Our thought about it is a simplification or an 'abstraction'.

 Thought organizes itself into a very complex, rich structure.
 We form very abstract symbols.
 Some are general and some particular.
 A symbol stands in for the thing.
 A word is a symbol.

 Thought is always trying to claim that it knows everything.
 This is a very dangerous tendency, which leads to self-deception.
-It doesn't leave open the unknown.
+It doesn't leave the unknown open.
 You must leave room in your thought for something more and something different.
 For example, religious and political thought often don´t do so, not even scientific thought.
-A lot of thought is aimed at increasing our security, but there is always uncertainty, there is always the unknown.
+A lot of thought is aimed at increasing our security, but there is always uncertainty; there is always the unknown.
 Our representations are adequate only up to a point.
 Knowledge is limited because it is only a representation.
 Knowledge may be adequate, but it is not the thing itself.
 It is not 'that which is'.

 It is crucial to see this: the representation affects perception.
 It is a tremendous source of illusion if we lose track of the fact that this is happening.
 We make the world according to thought, but thought is also affecting perception.

-One of our assumptions is that certain kind of thought does not participate - they only tell you the way things are, but it actually does affect our perception.
+One of our assumptions is that a certain kind of thought does not participate - they only tell you the way things are, but it actually does affect our perception.
 This is a crucial mistake and can be very dangerous.

 With the body, we have an interesting thing called proprioception, which means 'self-perception'.
 If you move any part of your body, you know immediately that you have moved it.
 The movement resulted from your intention.
 You don't have to think.

 Thought is also a movement.
 It moves from one thing to another.
 It may move the body or the image we have.
 We should think of thought as a part of the bodily movement.
-Our culture has led us to believe that thought and bodily movements are two totally different spheres which are not basically connected.
+Our culture has led us to believe that thought and bodily movements are two totally different spheres that are not basically connected.
 Maybe they are not different.
 The evidence is that they are intimately connected with the whole system.

 If you could see the activity of thought, you might discover that most of the things we are counting on actually are just nothing.
 They are produced by thought - the self and society.
 But memory is not adequate for perceiving the movement of thought.
 Memory will never perceive the immediate, direct movement of thought.